Graptopetalum paraguayense 'Variegatum'

 When planting your Ghost Plant in a container, make sure you choose a well-drained potting mix and a container with drainage holes.

 Try mixing Ghost Plant with other succulents for an interesting, yet low-maintenance planting.
 Or you can incorporate your Ghost Plant into a rock garden.
 You can create a rock garden by piling large rocks like limestone as the base and filling in gaps with smaller stones, gravel, and pockets of soil for planting.

 Ghost Plant thrives in sunlight, so choose a location where it will receive full- or half-day sun.
 When grown as a houseplant, keep it near a south, east or west window.

 Some people prefer to keep their Ghost Plant trimmed to create a fuller shape.
-For a different look, you can allow it to get a little "leggy".
-This allows the twisting stems to gently climb out of the pot, cascading down.
-Be sure to allow the soil to almost completely dry between waterings.
+For a different look, you can allow it to get a little "leggy."
+This allows the twisting stems to climb out of the pot, cascading down gently.
+Be sure to let the soil almost completely dry between waterings.

 - Back to genus Graptopetalum